initdotd/devartifacts/README.md

 ## Initial Setup

-Extract and copy the contents of the DevArtifacts.zip to the root of your project
+Extract and copy the contents of the <b>DevArtifacts.zip</b> to the root of your project
 1. Run npm install
    You have to have npm installed on your machine for that to work
    A new node_modules will be added with dev tool dependencies.